 Overview

-Community Health Centers (CHCs) serve as invaluable resources in expanding access to essential primary healthcare services by addressing barriers such as cost, lack of insurance, distance, and language.
-These centers yield significant advantages to both the nation and its healthcare system by working towards equitable access to care, promoting preventive services, and ultimately improving overall health outcomes for individuals and communities.
+Community Health Centers (CHCs) serve as invaluable resources in expanding access to essential primary healthcare services by addressing barriers such as cost, lack of insurance, distance and language.
+These centers yield significant advantages to both the nation and its healthcare system by working towards improving access to care, promoting preventive services, and ultimately improving overall health outcomes for individuals and communities.
 The Office of Primary Care administers the State Community Health Center Operating Grant.

 The Indiana Primary Care Learning Collaborative brings together a large number of teams from hospitals or clinics to learn from each other and the content experts on how to improve in specific areas.